Vigan: New7Wonders

 On December 7, 2014, Vigan was named as one of the New7Wonders Cities.

 2022 Luzon earthquake

 On July 27, 2022, a 7.0 magnitude earthquake struck parts of Luzon, damaging the city's UNESCO World Heritage sites including the Vigan Cathedral and old-century houses, as well as few power lines toppled along Calle Crisologo.

 Geography

-Vigan is situated in the northern part of Luzon, the Philippines’ largest island.
+The City of Vigan is situated in the northern part of Luzon, the Philippines’ largest island.
 It serves as the capital of Ilocos Sur and has been a major political and trading center since before the Spanish colonizers arrived in the Philippines.